doenerium69/doenerium/README.md

 > - ~~Exodus wallet injection (get the password whenever the user logs in the wallet)~~
 > - More grabbers (VPN's, Gaming, Messengers)
 > - Keylogger
-> - Growtopia stealer
 > - Discord bot to build within discord ($build <webhook_url>)
 > - Dynamic encryption
 > - Firefox stealer
-> - Fix browser history
-> - Make it so it won't build with node-18 for less file size

 <a id="license"></a>